polywrap/documentation/docs/developers/create-as-web3api.md

 ```
 npx w3 build \
---ipfs <ipfs address>
+--ipfs <ipfs-address>

 ```

 ### **Conclusion**

-And that's it!
-Congrats on building a Web3API and deploying it.
+Congrats on building a Web3API and deploying it!
 For now, you can test your Web3API by customizing the `e2e.json` file and then running the `npx w3 query ./receipes/e2e.json --test-ens` command.
 In the future, we'll have a more robust testing suite for your Web3API development needs.